Subscribe to the Timescale Newsletter

 Simple linear regression model example (source)

-What constitutes a “best-fit” situation depends on the desired outcome and the particular problem.
+What constitutes a “best-fit” situation depends on the desired outcome and problem.
 Using regression analysis, you also obtain the best-fit function parameters that can have real-world meaning, for example, post-run heart rate recovery as an exponential decay fit parameter.
 In regression, we get a function that describes the best fit to our data even beyond the last record opening the door to extrapolation predictions.

 Forecasting